EwayJSC/Alibaba-Java-Coding-Guidelines/README.md

 * [5.
 Security Specification](#5-security-specification)

 ## Preface
-We are pleased to present **Alibaba Java Coding Guidelines**, which consolidates the best programming practices from Alibaba Group's technical teams.
+We are pleased to present **Eway Java Groovy Coding Guidelines** based on Alibaba Java Coding Guidelines, which consolidates the best programming practices from Eway's technical teams.
 A vast number of Java programming teams impose demanding requirements on code quality across projects as we encourage reuse and better understanding of each other's programs.
 We have seen many programming problems in the past.
 For example, defective database table structures and index designs may cause software architecture flaws and performance risks.
 As another example, confusing code structures make it difficult to maintain.
 Furthermore, vulnerable code without authentication is prone to hackers’ attacks.
-To address those kinds of problems, we developed this document for Java developers in Alibaba.
+To address those kinds of problems, we developed this document for Java and Groovy developers in Eway.

 This document consists of five parts: ***Programming Specification***, ***Exception and Logs***, ***MySQL Specification***, ***Project Specification*** and ***Security Specification***.
 Based on the severity of the concerns, each specification is classified into three levels: ***Mandatory***, ***Recommended*** and ***Reference***.
 Further clarification is expressed in:
  (1) "**Description**", which explains the content;